EgoPer/Deterministic-Surrogates-for-Uncertain-Convex-QCQP/README.md

 # Deterministic-Surrogates-for-Uncertain-Convex-QCQP
-Preliminary code for the paper "Learning Deterministic Surrogates for Robust Convex QCQPs".
+Preliminary code for the paper [Learning Deterministic Surrogates for Robust Convex QCQPs](https://arxiv.org/abs/2312.12485).

 We introduce a double implicit layer strategy for obtaining robust decision losses for convex quadratically constrained quadratic programs (QCQPs) with uncertain constraints.